njcssa/wombat_notes/wombat2.md

 - in this case, the computer would print that c is bigger because 10 > 5 -> True

+for testing out variables, if statements, and while loops more, go to https://repl.it/languages/python3, paste the code, and run it.

 problem: make a program which walks the wombat around the edge of the screen

 ![](/gifs/day2/walk_edge.gif)